I Broke Up With My Girlfriend: Coping Strategies To Move Forward

 Research has shown that active coping strategies, such as exercise, journaling, or engaging in meaningful activities, can help increase resilience following a breakup and benefit you in the long run.
 While the healing process may feel challenging and take time, these coping strategies can provide helpful support and ultimately lead to increased self-esteem and improved well-being.

-After a breakup, consider establishing boundaries with your ex.
+After a breakup, it’s time to consider establishing boundaries with your ex.
 It's not impossible for you to ask, "Should I break up with my girlfriend?"
 Doing so may mean limiting contact or setting guidelines for communication.
 Establishing these boundaries could help you move on or feel you have the space to process the breakup, which is especially important if it took a long time to break off an unhealthy relationship.

 Breakups could be an opportunity to refocus on your personal goals and dreams.
 If you had a goal during your relationship that you put off, consider returning to it.
 Draft up a plan for how you could start to move toward your goal and make changes in your life.

 Moving forward after a breakup can be difficult, so don't pressure yourself to get over it quickly.
 You may find moving on even more challenging if the thought “it’s time to break up” was due to circumstance rather than a change in your feelings.
 It's okay to take things at your own pace and to try different coping strategies until you find what works best for you.
 Try to be patient with yourself and allow yourself time to heal.
 With time and self-care, you may move forward.

 If you feel that having closure would help you move on from your relationship, it may be beneficial to make a ceremony out of it.
 Gather items from your relationship that you feel comfortable parting with.
 Pack them in a box.
 What you do with the box is up to you.